 Triple glazing costs more than single or double glazing, but you will likely save money on your energy bill, especially when combined with insulated materials.
 For example, Vufold’s Ultra range combines triple glazing with a combi timber/aluminium frame with a U-value of just 1.0 W/m2K.

 With triple glazing, the depth of the door may increase too, so this can be an additional consideration where space is a factor.
-Triple glazing is most commonly in countries with cold climates, or in high-end bifold doors.
+Triple glazing is most common in countries with cold conditions, which rarely occur in the UK, or in high-end bifold doors.

-The following table is average U-value for centre pane glass.
+The following table provides more information on the glazing options available for bifold doors.
 Both the double and triple U-values are based on glass that is argon filled.

 *based on findings by Vufold and windowsonline.co.uk